skillmaker-dev/GameHubBackend/README.md

 * When using the app, you might want to create an account using the frontend app, in that case a confirmation email will be sent to you, you can view the emails on the local smtp server using the following link: http://localhost:3000/
 * If you want to login using Swagger UI, don't forget to set the useCookies query parameter to true
 ## Prerequisites
-You will need the following things before being able to work with the project if you aren't running the app via docker:
+- You will need the following things before being able to work with the project if you aren't running the app via docker:
   * .NET 8
   * smtp4dev
+- You will need the following things before being able to work with the react project:
+  * Node.js
+  * Vite

-For the frontend, you can visit the [hosted app](https://aesthetic-manatee-2ad4b8.netlify.app/) on netlify or you can dive inside the project in this [repository](https://github.com/skillmaker-dev/game-hub):
+For the frontend, you can visit the [hosted app](https://aesthetic-manatee-2ad4b8.netlify.app/) on netlify or you can dive inside the project in this [repository](https://github.com/skillmaker-dev/game-hub)

 ## Screenshots
 ![image](https://github.com/skillmaker-dev/GameHubBackend/assets/64654197/bb5e6dd8-6e6c-4438-8e60-90b7a683109b)